auroreRakoto/Farming-Game/README.md

 # 🌾 Solo Farming Game (Unity 2D Project)

 A 2D farming game project made with Unity.
-Originally based on a **Udemy course** — extended with custom tools (Editor scripts), better architecture and my own ideas.
+Originally based on a **Udemy course** — extended with custom tools, better architecture and my own ideas.

 This project serves as a learning playground and portfolio project.